ozzush/local-first-collab-protocol-prototype/README.md

     ./gradlew :client:run --args="--name dmitry" --console=plain
     ```

-2. Cut off connection between the clients and the server

-    ```bash
-    sudo iptables -A OUTPUT -p tcp --dport 9001 -j DROP
-    ```

-3. Trigger a couple of updates on each of the client by inputting unique numbers.
-Uniqueness only
+2. Trigger a couple of updates on each of the client by entering a newline.
+By default, the client
-matters in the context of a single client.
-For example, you can input 5 and 6 on
-both clients.

-4. Restore connection to the server

-    ```bash
-    sudo iptables -F OUTPUT
-    ```

-    After a few seconds both clients should print a consistent log.
+is set to wait 3 seconds before sending the update info to the server.
+Due to that two clients will
+diverge if updates on both of them are triggered in the span of 3 seconds.